 We were told that it depends on what you are cutting.
 They told us they cut 400 mustaches out of cotton fabric for the event and did not need a new blade.
 The thicker the materials the faster the blade will wear out.
 I’m guessing it will last as long as a normal rotary blade.

 Do I have to cut all my fabric to 12″ squares first?

 No. The machine comes with a 12″ x 12″ fabric cutting mat.
 At first, I thought I’d have to start cutting up all my fabric into 12″ squares, then I realized I only needed to cut it to 12″ wide.
 You can just let the rest of the fabric hang off of the mat.
 So cutting fabric to prep for the machine is pretty easy.
 You can also buy a 12″ x 24″ mat to cut larger pieces.

-How large of a piece of fabric can it cut?
+How large of a piece of fabric can a Cricut Maker cut?

-Is there a monthly fee to use the software?
+Is there a monthly fee to use the Cricut software?

 No. Once you buy the machine you get free use of the software.
 With the software, you can import your own designs, use all the fonts on your computer and buy individual designs to cut.
 You can subscribe to Cricut Access which gives you access to thousands of images for a flat monthly fee.
 But it’s optional, it’s not required.

 No!
 It cuts everything the Explore machines did PLUS fabric and thicker materials.